 First, we review some of the most important facts that need to be explained...

-6) Roger Stone admits he was in contact with Guccifer2.0 and WikiLeaks He knew about upcoming releases of stolen documents before they came out.
-He also received stolen DCCC data from Guccifer2.0 through a Republican operative named Andrew Nevins.
+5.)
+WikiLeaks: Roger Stone admits he was in contact with Guccifer2.0 and WikiLeaks He knew about upcoming releases of stolen documents.
+He received stolen DCCC data from Guccifer2.0 through a Republican operative named Andrew Nevins.
 Donald Trump Jr. also exchanged direct messages with WikiLeaks.
 A company hired by the Trump campaign reached out to WikiLeaks and offered to help them sort through the hacked emails.

-7) Russian Ambassador Sergey Kislyak reported to his superiors that he was discussing substantive policy issues with Jeff Sessions in April, 2016.
+6.)
+Policy: Russian Ambassador Sergey Kislyak reported to his superiors that he was discussing substantive policy issues with Jeff Sessions in April, 2016.
 The Trump campaign successfully pushed to modify the party's platform, to remove language about arming Ukrainians.